gitwheeler/cmput191-StarbucksIndex/README.md

 ![difference cost of coffee](https://user-images.githubusercontent.com/113123766/205983370-18b0853b-0ef5-40d6-8636-e1166a140495.png)

-This graph is on a scale of -2 to 3, so the price of coffee fluxuates by about $5 depending on where you go.
-You can find the cheapest cup of coffee in columbia for $2.69, and you can get the most expensive cup in Luxembourg for $6.82.
+This graph is on a scale of **-2 to 3,** so the price of coffee fluxuates by about $5 depending on where you go.

 ```
 StarbucksIndex.scatter("Difference","MinWage/hour(CAD)")